WanderingBrooks/MalAnywhere/README.md

 # MalAnywhere
-***jQuery is necessary to use this library it can be downlaoded [here](https://jquery.com/download/)***
+***jQuery is necessary to use this library it can be downloaded [here](https://jquery.com/download/)***

 A library that returns a users myanimelist information for a given show.
-It will return information about the show and the values stored for the user.
-This is done using the myanimelist api jQuery and JavaScript a tech demo and working example can be found at https://github.com/WanderingBrooks/MalOnTheGo
+It will return information about the specific show and the users information for that show.
+This is done using the myanimelist api jQuery and JavaScript.

+A tech demo and working example can be found at https://github.com/WanderingBrooks/MalOnTheGo

 There are different versions of the API [malanywhere.js](https://github.com/WanderingBrooks/MalAnywhere/blob/master/malanywhere.js)  is the readable version